-Who are the PEFCO shareholders benefitting from this exclusive arrangement with the Ex-Im Bank?
-According to PEFCO's 2019 annual report, "PEFCO's stock is owned by 26 commercial banks, one financial services company, and six industrial companies."
-These institutions include both US and foreign-owned banks such as Citibank, Deutsche Bank, HSBC, JPMorgan Chase, Societe Generale, UBS, and Wells Fargo.
-Such institutions also happen to be the same commercial lenders who are selling their Ex-Im-Bank-guaranteed loans to PEFCO.
+Who are the PEFCO shareholders benefiting from this exclusive arrangement with the Ex-Im Bank?
+According to PEFCO's 2019 annual report, "PEFCO's stock is owned by 26 commercial banks, one financial services company, and six industrial companies."4 These institutions include both US and foreign-owned banks such as Citibank, Deutsche Bank, HSBC, JPMorgan Chase, Societe Generale, UBS, and Wells Fargo.
+Such institutions also happen to be the same commercial lenders that are selling their Ex-Im-Bank-guaranteed loans to PEFCO.
 In short, PEFCO's customers are also its owners.

 Banks are not PEFCO's only shareholders.
-In addition, PEFCO's shareholders include some large, corporate exporters that account for a big share of Ex-Im-Bank-supported transactions; e.g., Boeing (aircraft), GE and Raytheon-owned United Technologies (aircraft engines), KBR (oil and gas), and ABB (electricity).
+In addition, PEFCO's shareholders include some large corporate exporters that account for a big share of Ex-Im-Bank-supported transactions: e.g., Boeing (aircraft), GE and Raytheon-owned United Technologies (aircraft engines), KBR (oil and gas), and ABB (electricity).
 Boeing's senior vice president of finance and treasurer even sits on PEFCO's board of directors.
-Not unexpectedly, the aircraft sector accounts for 86 percent of the underlying assets of the Ex-Im-Bank-guaranteed loans acquired by PEFCO, with the energy sector accounting for another 9 percent.
+Not unexpectedly, the aircraft sector accounts for 86 percent of the underlying assets of the Ex-Im-Bank-guaranteed loans acquired by PEFCO, with the energy sector accounting for another 9 percent.5

-Although it might seem hard to believe, PEFCO is entitled to pay dividends to its commercial shareholders.
-The amount has never been great (e.g., a total payout to all shareholders of \$516,000 in 2014), and no dividend has been paid since 2015, when the Ex-Im Bank's lack of a board quorum crimped PEFCO's profitability.
-However, it is hard to imagine why an entity whose shareholders have zero capital at risk should be allowed to pay dividends under any circumstances.
+Furthermore, PEFCO is also permitted to pay dividends to its commercial shareholders.
+The amount has never been great (e.g., a total payout to all shareholders of \$516,000 in 2014),6 and no dividend has been paid since 2015,7 when the Ex-Im Bank's lack of a board quorum crimped PEFCO's profitability.
+Nevertheless, it is worth questioning why an entity whose shareholders have no capital at risk should be allowed to pay dividends under any circumstances.